awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

     Starting with v0.5, GraphStorm will save both updated JSON and YAML files into the same location as trained model automatically, if the ``--save-model-path`` or ``--model-artifact-s3``  configuration is set.

-GraphStorm provides CLIs to package these model artifacts as a tar file and upload it to an S3 bucket, and then invoke SageMaker endpoint APIs with the inference Docker image previousely built to deploy endpoint(s).
+GraphStorm provides a helper script to package these model artifacts as a tar file and upload it to an S3 bucket, and then invoke SageMaker endpoint APIs with the inference Docker image previousely built to deploy endpoint(s).

 In short you can run the following: